 In July 1959, the Executive Development Center held its first class in the mansion.
 The Corporate Management Development School continued to use this site for executive development training until the opening of the Corporate Management Development Center in August 1979.
 Sands Point was then utilized as a conference center for all divisions until its sale to the Village of Sands Point on December 1, 1994.

-The golf course underwent a major renovation in July 2000 when nine holes were added. .
-The existing nine holes underwent an extensive renovation and we became an 18 hole golf course on May 25, 2001.
+Recently the golf course underwent a major renovation.
+Nine new holes of golf were opened in July 2000.
+The existing nine holes underwent and extensive renovation and we became an 18 hole golf course on May 25, 2001 as scheduled.

-The dairy barn has been renovated into a Golf Pro Shop and the original chauffeurs' garage is The Grille restaurant with locker rooms upstairs.
+The dairy barn has been renovated into a new golf pro shop and the original chaffeur's garage has been turned into a new bar and grille restaurant with locker rooms upstairs, which opened in July 2001.
 The current entrance road to the Club opened in July 2000.
 The golf course now covers the prior entrance.

 1 Thayer Lane, Sands Point, NY 11050, Tel 516-944-7400 | Fax 516-944-7410